airbnb/javascript/README.md

   - Accessor functions for properties are not required
   - If you do make accessor functions use getVal() and setVal('hello')

+  *RMW: mmm ... again this is really antithetical for Ruby devs - very Javay*

     ```javascript
     // bad